 Section 5 of the Operating Agreement for Amazon Associates states you need to identify yourself as an Associate.
 Here is a standard disclaimer that is common:

-“[Insert your name] is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to [insert the applicable site name (amazon.com or whatever)].”
+“[Insert your website name] is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to [insert the applicable site name (amazon.com or whatever)].”

 It’s best to display this text on every page that may have an affiliate link.
 You can include the text in the footer or the sidebar for example.
 I put it at the top of any post with an affiliate link so there is no confusion — after all, not everyone reads all the way to the footer.